-- 1. Points may also be assigned for actions which disrupt the educational process beyond the listed suspendable offenses. - 2.
-Only the principal or dean of students assigns points. - 3.
-Results of point accumulation: (Points are assigned in increments of five.)

-- a.
-An accumulation of fifteen points results in a suspension. - b.
-An accumulation of ten additional points results in an additional suspension. - c.
-An accumulation of five points after the second suspension results in an additional suspension and other action might be appropriate. - d.
-Points are accumulated from the beginning of the year and run for the entire year.
+- Points may also be assigned for actions which disrupt the educational process beyond the listed suspendable offenses - Only the principal, assistant principal or dean of students assign points. - Results of point accumulation: (Points are assigned in increments of five). - An accumulation of fifteen points result in a Wednesday School. - An accumulation of five additional points results in a Friday School. - ◆ An accumulation of five points after the Friday school will result in in-school detention, out of school suspension and other action deemed necessary by the high school administration. - Points are accumulated from the beginning of the year and run for the entire year.